-How has skating distance affected how much you aggressive skate?
+How has skating distance affected how much do you aggressive skate?

 Unfortunately for my aggressive skating, distance has pretty much taken over my time and I don’t get to aggressive skate nearly as much.
 There’s also the issue of getting hurt while aggressive skating and not being able to train.
 But this year I’m making an effort to aggressive skate more and have taken precautions against injury.
 I already wear a helmet but I recently ordered some crash pads, something I thought I would never do but I’ve been skating almost 20 years my hips and body have nothing to prove to anyone at this point and I want to stay able to skate.

-Has skating on big wheels and doing distance, had any benefit to your aggressive skating or changed the way you approach tricks in aggressive skating?
+Has skating on big wheels and doing distance benefited your aggressive skating or changed the way you approach tricks in aggressive skating?